SOLV-Code/Open-Source-Env-Cov-PacSalmon/README.md

 * meta-data for time series or individual records
 * inventory of projects where each series was used, documenting where the covariate improved the model.

 Along the way, we are also compiling an inventory of any interesting sources of environmental information that come up, but are out of scope for this project.
-These are stored on a [wiki page].
+These are stored on a [wiki page](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/wiki/Other-Sources).

 ## Repository structure